apache/couchdb-documentation/src/cluster/sharding.rst

 <https://en.wikipedia.org/wiki/Quorum_(distributed_computing)>`__ of
 database nodes have responded; 2, by default.

 The size of the required quorum can be configured at request time by setting the ``r`` parameter for document and view reads, and the ``w`` parameter for document writes.
-For example, here is a request that specifies that at least two nodes must respond in order to establish a quorum:
+For example, here is a request that directs the coordinating node to send a response once at least two nodes have responded:

 .. code:: bash